cjratcliff/ml-compiled/docs/modelling_uncertainty.rst

 Regression
 ______________
 Unlike in classification we do not normally output a probability distribution when making predictions for a regression problem.
-Therefore modifications must be made.
+The solution is to make the model output additional scalars, describing a probability distribution.

+This could be:

+* The Gaussian distribution.
+This only requires two parameters but may be over-simplifying if there aren't strong theoretical reasons to believe the distribution ought to be Gaussian or at least unimodal.
+* A `categorical distribution <https://ml-compiled.readthedocs.io/en/latest/probability.html#categorical>`_.
+This option allows a great degree of flexibility but requires a relatively large number of parameters.
+It also makes learning harder since the model has to learn for itself that the 14th category is numerically close to the 13th and 15th, for example (`Salimans et al. (2017) <https://arxiv.org/pdf/1701.05517.pdf>`_).
+* A `mixture model <https://ml-compiled.readthedocs.io/en/latest/density_estimation.html#mixture-model>`_.
+If the number of mixtures is chosen well this can represent a good middle ground between descriptiveness and efficiency.

+Here is an example in full, using the normal distribution:

 The network outputs two numbers describing the Normal distribution :math:`N(\mu,\sigma^2)`. :math:`\mu` is the predicted value and :math:`\sigma^2` describes the level of uncertainty.